bitpay/prestashop-v2/README.md

 # Installation

-Copy the `bitpaycheckout` folder to your `prestashop-root/modules` folder.
+Drag and drop the the zipped extension into the admin section to install.

 **WARNING:**